Russian Navy: Structure

 These two fleets were armed with shorter-range weapon systems than the main fleets (diesel-electric submarines, Sukhoi Su-24 fighter-bombers and a larger quantity of frigates and corvettes).
 Due to the closed nature of the Caspian Sea (still connected to the Baltic and Black Seas through the Volga River and the system of rivers and canals and navigable for ships of corvette size) its Caspian Flotilla had an even more limited role than the Fleets and played a defensive role supporting the Main Command of the Troops of the Southern Direction in Baku.

 With the end of the Cold War a significant reduction in forces followed.
 Before the 2008 Russian military reform, the four fleets were ranked as equal in status to the six Military Districts.
 With the reform measures going into force the number of Military Districts was reduced and became new Joint Strategic Commands and the four fleets and one flotilla were subordinated to them with status equal to the Ground Forces and the Air Forces armies.
 Due to Russia's increased interests in the Arctic region and the importance of Russia's western/northwestern maritime defence the Northern Fleet, originally part of the Joint Strategic Command West (Western Military District), on 12 December 2014 became the basis for the newly formed fifth Northern Fleet Joint Strategic Command.

+In 2024, amid increasing tensions with NATO, and owing to a significantly weakened position for Russia in northern Europe, resulting from the Swedish and Finnish entry into NATO, both the Northern and Baltic Fleets were subordinated to the command of the Leningrad Military District.
+The Military District was now responsible for the command of all Russian ground, sea and air forces stretching from Kaliningrad to the Arctic Ocean.
+The Russian Black Sea Fleet and the Caspian Flotilla remained subordinate to the Southern Military District while the Pacific Fleet was subordinate to the Eastern Military District.

 Submarine and surface forces

 The submarine and surface forces form the backbone of the Navy.
-The submarines form part of dedicated submarine squadrons and flotillas or part of squadrons and flotillas of mixed composition together with major surface combatants.
-The Russian Navy retains a rigid structure, whose levels of command could, according to military regulations, be directly equalled to the corresponding ground and air forces counterparts:
+Submarines can form part of dedicated submarine squadrons and flotillas or, alternatively, they can operate as part of squadrons and flotillas of mixed composition together with major and/or minor surface combatants.

+Over the past two decades there has been an attempt to modernize and update the fleet by emphasizing the production and introduction of modern light units to begin to replace large numbers of obsolescent corvettes, missile boats and mine counter-measures ships from the Soviet-era.
+In addition, there has been significant emphasis on submarine production with the introduction of nuclear-powered ballistic missile, nuclear-powered cruise missile as well as new classes of conventionally-powered attack submarines.
+This trend is continuing through the 2020s, particularly in relation to the submarine component of Russia's nuclear deterrent forces.